appirio-tech/lc1-discussion-service/README.md

 ## Configuration

 Configuration is stored in the /config/*.yaml files.
-THe [node config](https://github.com/lorenwest/node-config) module is used to load configuration.
+The [node config](https://github.com/lorenwest/node-config) module is used to load configuration.

 Please see the config documentation:  https://github.com/lorenwest/node-config/wiki